Last updated: May 2026

 This is where Portless de-risks international expansion.
 You keep inventory upstream in our Shenzhen hub, ship cross-border as orders come in, and validate French demand without committing capital to local warehousing.
 In this stage, bias toward reversibility while you validate demand.

 Back to France.
 Now you have run campaigns, tested channels, and seen consistent demand across several cycles.
 Those early 300-500 monthly orders have grown into 2,000+ with predictable patterns.
-Moving inventory into a French 3PL starts to look rational.
+Rethinking your 3PL location and moving inventory into a French 3PL starts to look rational.
 You still carry risk, but you are making a heavy decision with signal, amplifying something you have already proven through the upstream model.
 Heavy decisions make more sense once you have proven, repeatable demand.

 Forecasts miss.
 New products over-perform or flop.
 Retail partners change timelines.
 What you control is how your network behaves when you are wrong.